E-Series 4x4 Conversions

 Coil V Leaf

 2) Ride quality - Coil springs, your van came with them, that's how Ford designed it, and they've already picked out a coil spring rate for you in the front of your van that matches the basic weight and usage of your van.
 Can this be done with leaf springs? possibly, but we haven't driven one that felt right.
 This becomes a particular issue on lighter-weight vans.
-A dead empty gas 4x4 E-series cargo can weigh as little as 6,000lbs, and a fully built diesel high top can often weigh closer to 10,000lbs loaded.
-Bolting up a Superduty axle in place of your existing front end only adds about 200lbs per front corner, basically like adding an extra passenger, so keep your springs, and keep your ride quality.
+A dead empty gas 4x4 E-series cargo can weigh as little as 6,000 lbs, and a fully built diesel high top can often weigh closer to 10,000 lbs loaded.
+Bolting up a Superduty axle in place of your existing front end only adds about 200 per front corner, basically like adding an extra passenger, so keep your springs, and keep your ride quality.

-4) Compatibility - It takes exactly 3 different abs sensors to cover the entire program of E-series vans that all interface equally with the 05-16 Superduty axles.
-There is no additional programming required, RSC, ESP, TCS, 2WH ABS, 4WH ABS, whatever flavor you have, there will be no complications in the operation of your system.
+4) Compatibility - There is no additional programming required, RSC, ESP, TCS, 2WH ABS, 4WH ABS, or whatever flavor you have, there will be no complications in the operation of your brake system.
 It just works.
-You won't need a drop pitman arm, we have steering solutions up to 8" of lift that requires no drop-pitman arm so even in RSC vans, it just works.
+You won't need a drop pitman arm, we have steering solutions up to 8" of lift that require no drop-pitman arm so even in RSC vans, it just works.
+2007 and older vans get one sensor, 2009+ vans get another, and 2008 is a split year we can help you with, that simple.

 Please visit our "how do I convert my van to 4x4" page for a good overview of the options, process, and budgeting.